pcubillos/mc3/docs/api.rst

     mc3_output: Dict
         A Dictionary containing the MCMC posterior distribution and related stats, including:
-        - Z: thinned posterior distribution of shape [nsamples, nfree].
+        - posterior: thinned posterior distribution of shape [nsamples, nfree], including the burn-in phase.
-        - Zchain: chain indices for each sample in Z.
+        - zchain: chain indices for the posterior samples.
-        - Zchisq: chi^2 value for each sample in Z.
+        - zmask: posterior mask to remove the burn-in.
-        - Zmask: indices that turn Z into the desired posterior (remove burn-in).
+        - chisq: chi^2 values for the posterior samples.
+        - log_post: -2*log(posterior) for the posterior samples (see Notes).
         - burnin: number of burned-in samples per chain.
         - meanp: mean of the marginal posteriors.
         - stdp: standard deviation of the marginal posteriors.
         - CRlo: lower boundary of the marginal 68%-highest posterior density (the credible region).
         - CRhi: upper boundary of the marginal 68%-HPD.
-        - bestp: model parameters for the lowest-chi^2 sample.
+        - bestp: model parameters for the optimal log(posterior) in the sample.
+        - best_log_post: optimal log(posterior) in the sample (see Notes).
         - best_model: model evaluated at bestp.
-        - best_chisq: lowest-chi^2 in the sample.
+        - best_chisq: chi^2 for the optimal log(posterior) in the sample.
-        - red_chisq: reduced chi-squared: chi^2/(Ndata}-Nfree) for the
+        - red_chisq: reduced chi-square: chi^2/(ndata-nfree) for the
               best-fitting sample.
-        - BIC: Bayesian Information Criterion: chi^2-Nfree log(Ndata)
+        - BIC: Bayesian Information Criterion: chi^2 - nfree*log(ndata)
               for the best-fitting sample.
         - chisq_factor: Uncertainties scale factor to enforce chi^2_red = 1.
         - stddev_residuals: standard deviation of the residuals.